On the Design and Evaluation of Human-centered Explainable AI Systems: A Systematic Review and Taxonomy: Review Method

 \subsubsection{Search}

 Using the final query, we conducted a full-text search on ACM (314 results) and IEEE (138 results).
-We filtered the gathered literature in a two-step process: \begin{enumerate} \item Read abstracts and filter based on inclusion criteria. \item Read full-texts and define exclusion criteria. \end{enumerate} After the first filtering step, we ended up with 116 papers.
-In the next step, papers were excluded according to the following criteria: \begin{itemize} \item Wrong publication type (e.g., review paper, survey, guideline) \item No XAI system (e.g., AI system without explanatory components) \item Broad focus (e.g., Automation, Robotics) \item Lack of traceability (e.g,. no reporting of evaluation metrics) \end{itemize} After this second step, 65 papers were identified as suitable for review.
+As We filtered the gathered literature in a two-step process: \begin{enumerate} \item Read abstracts and filter based on inclusion criteria. \item Read full-texts and define exclusion criteria. \end{enumerate} After the first filtering step, we ended up with 116 papers.
+In the next step, papers were excluded according to the following criteria: \begin{itemize} \item Wrong publication type (e.g., review paper, literature survey, guideline instead of empirical user study; manually excluded) \item No XAI system (e.g., AI system without explanatory components) \item Broad focus (e.g., Automation, Robotics) \item Lack of traceability (e.g,. no reporting of evaluation metrics) \end{itemize} After this second step, 65 papers were identified as suitable for review (no duplicates).
 As the number and quality of papers were satisfactory, no backward search (citation backtracking) was conducted.
+Brendel \cite{brendelWhatLiteratureReview2020} highlight, that the literature corpus is big enough, if the researcher can make significant and coherent statements about the reviewed field.